tankcdr/solana-defi-indexer-rs/docs/architecture.md

 ## Protocol Abstraction

-Each DEX protocol is treated as a self-contained module with its own:
+The system follows a trait-based architecture where each DEX protocol implements the `DexIndexer` trait, providing:

-1. **Data Models**: Defining the structure of its events
+1. **Data Models**: Defining the structure of its events (required)
-2. **Repository**: Managing its database operations
+2. **Repository**: Managing its database operations (required)
+3. **ParsedEvent Type**: A protocol-specific event representation (required)
+4. **Event Parsing Logic**: Custom parsing for protocol-specific events (required)
+5. **Event Handling Logic**: Protocol-specific database operations (required)

+The `DexIndexer` trait then provides default implementations for:

+1. **WebSocket Management**: Setting up and maintaining connections
+2. **Backfilling**: Historical event recovery
-3. **Indexer**: Processing its events
+3. **Event Buffering**: Queueing events during backfill operations
+4. **Error Handling**: Standardized recovery strategies
+5. **Logging**: Consistent formatting and level-based filtering

-This allows each protocol to be implemented independently without affecting others.
+This architecture combines the benefits of inheritance (via traits) with protocol-specific customization, allowing each protocol to be implemented independently while maintaining a consistent interface.

 ## Adding New Protocols

-When adding a new DEX, each component is added in isolation:
+When adding a new DEX, you follow this standardized process:

 1. Add protocol-specific models in `models/[protocol]/`
 2. Create database schema files in `database/schema/[protocol]/`
 3. Implement a repository in `db/repositories/[protocol].rs`
-4. Create an indexer in `indexers/[protocol].rs`
+4. Create an indexer in `indexers/[protocol].rs` that implements the `DexIndexer` trait
 5. Add a new command in `main.rs` to enable the new indexer
 6. Update the Docker files if deploying with containers

-This modular approach allows for consistent extension without disrupting existing functionality.
-For detailed instructions, see [Adding a New DEX](./add-new-dex.md).
+The `DexIndexer` trait significantly simplifies this process by providing default implementations for complex operations like WebSocket management, backfilling, and error handling.
+The developer only needs to implement protocol-specific methods for event parsing and database operations.

-For detailed instructions, see [Adding a New DEX](./add-new-dex.md).
+For detailed step-by-step instructions with code examples, see [Adding a New DEX](./add-new-dex.md).

 ## Design Decisions